Yangobears/designgarden/docs/case-studies/opentable-review-systems.md

 <figure markdown>
   ![Image title](../assets/opentable/usable.png){ width="1000" }
-  <figcaption>Usability Testing</figcaption>
+  <figcaption>Usability Audit</figcaption>
 </figure>

 ### Competitor Benchmarking

-We then compared OpenTable with TripAdvisor in depth and gained further insights on both the strengths and weaknesses of each platform.
-The exercise also gave us inpirations on how might we improve OpenTable's review system for better usability and customer delight.
+We then compared OpenTable with TripAdvisor, one of its indirect competitors, in depth and gained further insights on both the strengths and weaknesses of each platform.
+The exercise gave us inspirations on how might we improve OpenTable's review system for better usability and customer delight.

 <figure markdown>
   ![Image title](../assets/opentable/opentable_vs_tripadvisor.png){ width="1000" }